 Calculate: count, measure, adjust

-For the closing of a formal letter, use the following languages:
+For the closing of a formal letter, use the following language:

 Hope to hear from you soon,